Open-EO/openeo-earthengine-driver/README.md

 ### Starting up the server

 After configuration, the server can be started.
-Run `npm run start` to start the server.
+Run `npm run up` to start the server.

-After finishing work, you can stop the server by running `npm run stop`.
+After finishing work, you can stop the server by running `npm run down`.

+You can add a new user account by running `npm run adduser`.

 ## Usage